-The rewards of a good spring cleaning are even greater for people with vision loss.
-Choose a few ways you can quickly improve your environment at home.
-Think of it as a gift you give yourself.
-Being able to reach for something and finding it in its designated place, is a habit you’ll be happy to repeat, over and over.
-It never gets old.
+The rewards of a seasonal refresh are even greater for people with vision loss.
+Choose a few ways you can quickly improve your environment at home and think of it as a gift you give yourself.
+Clean always feels good and getting organized makes it possible to reach for something and find it in its designated place, which is a habit you’ll be delighted to repeat, over and over again, it never gets old.

 Here are some ideas to get you started:

 - Get rid of clutter.
 Will you ever read that stack of magazines?
 Do you really need a CD collection?
 If in doubt, throw it out!